Annual Conference - BCO - British Council for Offices Annual Conference - BCO - British Council for Offices

 BCO ANNUAL CONFERENCE 2024 | SPONSORS

 Multiplex is a premier construction company known for shaping skylines and delivering iconic projects around the world.
 Established in 1962, Multiplex has delivered over 1,120 projects with a combined value of more than US$100 billion.
+Operating in 12 cities across four continents, our workbook includes some of the most complex structures across the globe.
+Our workforce shares knowledge and applies international best practice across all projects.
+Our growth has been controlled and focused, targeting clients, cities and projects that complement our construction expertise and vision for outperformance.

 Website